+Urbanization rates increase whenever urban population growth exceeds rural population growth.
 The positive association between urbanization and per capita income is one of the most obvious and striking "stylized facts" of the development process.
+Urbanization rates increase whenever urban population growth exceeds rural population growth.
 Generally, the more developed the country, measured by per capita income, the greater the share of population living in urban areas.
-Figure 7.1 shows urbanization versus GNI per capita; the highest-income countries, such as Denmark, are also among the most urbanized, while the very poorest countries, such as Rwanda, are among the least urbanized.
-At the same time, while individual countries become more urbanized as they develop, today's poorest countries are far more urbanized than today's developed countries were when they were at a comparable level of development, as measured by income per capita, and on average developing countries are urbanizing at a faster rate.
+The black linear fit line in Figure 7.2 shows urbanization versus the log of 2010 GNI per capita; the highest-income countries, such as Japan, are also among the most urbanized, while the very poorest countries, such as Burundi, are among the least urbanized.
+Urbanization is proceeding rapidly.
+According to UN projections, there will be almost 5 billion urban dwellers by 2030, nearly five-eighths of projected world population for that year.
+The projected 2030 urban population of Africa of 748 million will be larger than the entire 685 million population of Europe.

+At the same time, while individual countries become more urbanized as they develop, today's poorest countries are far more urbanized than today's developed countries were when they were at a comparable level of development, as measured by income per capita.
+Returning to Figure 7.2, the dashed blue linear fit line shows the relationship between income per capita and urbanization that prevailed in 1960.
+A comparison of the two lines reveals that for any given income in 2010, a country that had the identical income in 1960 was significantly less urbanized.

-Figure 7.2 shows urbanization over time and across income levels over the quarter century from 1970 to 1995.
+In recent decades urbanization has continued in nearly all developing countries, even those that have experienced only minimal industrialization.
+Figure 7.3 shows urbanization over time and across income levels over the quarter century from 1970 to 1995.
 Each line segment represents the trajectory of one country, starting from the solid dots, which represent the 1970 income and urbanization level for a given country and ending at the end of the line segments (marked by a diamond), which represent the corresponding 1995 income and urbanization level for the same country.
 Although the World Bank caption to the figure stated that "urbanization is closely associated with economic growth," the figure may also be interpreted as showing that urbanization is occurring everywhere, at high and low levels of income and whether growth is positive or negative.
 Even when the lines point to the left, indicating shrinking incomes per capita over the period, they still generally point upward, indicating that urbanization continued.
 In short, urbanization is happening everywhere in the world, although at differing rates.
-So we need to consider urbanization carefully-is it only correlated with economic development, or is causation also at work?